A methodology for improved predictions of surface ground movements around shafts

 Copyright Statement

-Subject to copyright.
-This paper is embargoed until publication.
-Once published the author’s accepted manuscript will be made available under a CC-BY License in accordance with Imperial’s Research Publications Open Access policy (www.imperial.ac.uk/oa-policy).
+Copyright © 2025 Emerald Publishing Limited: All rights reserved.
+This is the author’s accepted manuscript made available under a CC-BY licence in accordance with Imperial’s Research Publications Open Access policy (www.imperial.ac.uk/oa-policy)

 License URL